Sub-subject: Corporate Social Responsibility (Fight against corruption). Syllabus:

 The Corporate Social Responsibility (CSR) transmits the vision of a company towards the society and environment.
 If the society has allowed the company to develop its business, the company, in some way, is indebted to society, beyond existing legal requirements.

 Corporate Social Responsibility transmits the ethical principles and values of the company.
-The fight against corruption and the defense of human rights must be part of a company's Social Responsibility.
+The fight against corruption and the defence of human rights must be part of a company's Social Responsibility.

 “Starting a business is one of the greatest acts of social responsibility.
 Creating companies create work” Luis Carlos Sarmiento